vitessio/website/content/en/docs/15.0/reference/query-serving/reserved-conn.md

 to users, Vitess removes all query constructs that would normally need to change the state in the MySQL connection.
 For example, when a user sets or evaluates a user defined variable, the `vtgate` will rewrite the query so that it does not actually do anything with user variables.
-Instead it keeps the state in the Vitess layer.
+Instead, it keeps the state in the Vitess layer.

 In other cases, this approach is not enough, and Vitess can use